• Skip to primary navigation

 How will I learn the results of the Entrance Exam?

-Do you require students to take the ISEE or other similar outside exams?
+Do you require students to take the SSAT or other similar outside exams?
 Do you accept these scores?

-We do not require the ISEE, HSPT, or SSAT, nor will the Admissions Team accept or review these scores.
-All grade 2–10 applicants are required to take the BASIS Independent Schools Entrance Exam.
+We do not require the SSAT, HSPT, or PSAT, nor will the Admissions Team accept or review these scores for the admissions process.

 How long does the Entrance Exam take?